 Sleep Apnea Health Risks

-If the brain fog, irritability, and generally diminished quality of life you are experiencing due to sleep apnea are not enough to motivate you, you should know that you can eventually develop serious and even fatal health problems including:
+If the poor cognitive performance, irritability, and generally diminished quality of life you are experiencing due to sleep apnea are not enough to motivate you, you should know that you can eventually develop serious and even fatal health problems including:

 - Heart attack